mrmans0n/compose-rules/docs/ktlint.md

 ### Enabling and configuring the preview naming detector

-If you want to enforce a naming strategy for previews, you can enable the `compose:preview-naming` rule and configure the `compose_preview_naming_strategy` property in your `.editorconfig` file:
+To enforce a naming strategy for previews, enable the rule and configure the strategy:

 ```editorconfig
 [*.{kt,kts}]